-Calvary opened in 1983 in the basement of Calvary Baptist Church as a temporary overnight shelter for homeless women.
+Calvary opened in 1983 in the basement of Calvary Baptist Church as a temporary overnight shelter for women experiencing homelessness.
 In response to the ongoing needs of the community, Calvary Women’s Shelter was incorporated and later became the Calvary Transitional Housing Program.
-Calvary’s capacity and support services have grown consistently over the last 30 years.
+Calvary’s capacity and support services have grown consistently over the last 40 years.

 Sister Circle, a permanent housing program for women in recovery from substance addiction, began in 1997.
 The program provides permanent housing and support services for women who live independently.

-In September 2014, Calvary launched Step Up DC, a job placement program that connects women to stable employment in the DC area.
+In September 2014, Calvary launched Step Up DC, a program that empowers women with the tools needed to secure employment.